Trust / Beer / Beverage Heritage / 1759-present

 The Decision Context

 Most beverage brands try to collapse time.
 They promise refreshment, speed, availability, convenience, coldness, or instant satisfaction.
 Guinness built one of the rare opposite positions.
-The brand asks the drinker to notice darkness, foam, settling, glassware, bartender behavior, heritage, and the pause before the first sip.
+The brand asks the drinker to notice darkness, foam, settling, glassware, bartender behavior, company history, and the pause before the first sip.

 That makes Guinness a useful trust case.
-The wait is not only service friction.
-It is a product cue.
+The wait is service friction and a product cue at once.
 The brand has trained people to read patience as care, and care as quality.
 In a crowded bar or supermarket aisle, that is a powerful kind of memory because it gives the drinker a small ritual to recognize.

 The Lease Made The Time Horizon Literal